Privacy Policy

 3. How long data lives

 Free databases expire after 24 hours (longer if extended), stay frozen and restorable for 72 hours, and are then permanently deleted by a daily job.
 Pro databases follow the subscription schedule described in the terms.
 You can delete any database immediately via the API.
 Operational logs and rate-limit records are short-lived (days).
+Coarse service telemetry (route, status code, client type, country-level location - never IP addresses, access URLs, or stored data) is kept for up to 30 days, then only as daily aggregate counts.
 Stripe payment records are retained as long as accounting and consumer-protection law requires.

 4. Processors and hosting